How to Shock Your Pool: Complete Step-by-Step Guide

 Continue maintaining shock level FC until the pool water is crystal clear and FC loss overnight is 1 ppm or less (passing the OCLT - Overnight Chlorine Loss Test).
 This indicates all contaminants have been eliminated. - Return to Normal Chlorine Levels

-Once shocking is complete, allow FC to naturally drop to normal levels (1-3 ppm for CYA 30-50 ppm).
+Once shocking is complete, allow FC to naturally drop to normal levels (about 4-7 ppm for CYA 30-50 ppm - see the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → chart).
 Resume regular chlorination schedule.

 Choosing the Right Shock Product